anibalsanchez/XT-Sentry-for-Joomla/README.md

 Open-source error tracking for Joomla.
 An implementation of the [Sentry Client](https://github.com/getsentry/sentry-php) library for Joomla.

+What is Sentry?
+[Sentry](https://sentry.io) is a Application Monitoring and Error Tracking Software.

 ## Installation and configuration of Sentry

 To start with the configuration, first, create a new project in [Sentry's Dashboard](https://sentry.io/settings/) and find the DSN.